-In connection with the 2007 spin-off of gold exploration targets to Q2 Gold Resources Inc. ("Q2 Gold") and to assist Q2 Gold with its business objectives, Corriente and Q2 Gold entered into a collateralized, interest-bearing convertible loan agreement dated April 23, 2007 pursuant to which Corriente agreed to lend Q2 Gold up to \$750,000 to be advanced in instalments (the "Loan").
+On April 3, 2007, the company announced that its Board of Directors had approved the spin-off of the company's Caya 36 (Tundayme) and Piedra Liza gold assets into a new company, Q2 Gold by means of a Plan of Arrangement (the "Arrangement").
+The Arrangement was approved by shareholders at the company's May 24, 2007 Annual and Special General Meeting and closed on June 18, 2007.
+In connection with the Arrangement and to assist Q2 Gold with its business objectives, Corriente and Q2 Gold entered into a collateralized, interest-bearing convertible loan agreement dated April 23, 2007 (amended September 25, 2008), pursuant to which Corriente agreed to lend Q2 Gold up to \$1,500,000 (previously \$750,000), including accrued interest, to be advanced in instalments (the "Loan").

-As at June 30, 2008, a total of \$713,017 was owed by Q2 Gold to the company, consisting of \$659,584 of principal and \$53,433 of accrued interest.
-The Loan principal and unpaid interest are due on the earlier of December 31, 2008 and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
+As at September 30, 2008, a total of \$824,897 was owed by Q2 Gold to the company, consisting of \$755,476 of principal and \$69,421 of accrued interest.
+The Loan principal and unpaid interest are due on the earlier of December 31, 2009 (previously December 31, 2008) and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
 At any time prior to maturity, Corriente can require Q2 Gold to convert, in whole or in part, the principal amount outstanding and accrued interest of the Loan into Q2 Gold Shares at a conversion price equal to \$0.10 per share.
 Q2 Gold can repay any or all of the outstanding Loan at any time prior to maturity or conversion.
 The company believes the conversion feature of the Loan is not material, therefore note disclosure on the embedded derivative is not being presented.

-Included in management fees and interest income are \$60,000 (2007 - \$Nil) and \$53,000 (2007 - \$Nil), respectively, for the six-month period ended June 30, 2008 in respect of administrative services and accrued interest on the Loan provided by Corriente to Q2 Gold, which has a common Board of Directors and common Officers.
+Included in management fees and interest income are \$90,000 (2007 - \$Nil) and \$33,474 (2007 - \$Nil), respectively, for the nine-month period ended September 30, 2008 in respect of administrative services and accrued interest on the Loan provided by Corriente to Q2 Gold, which has common Officers and a common Board of Directors, except that Q2 Gold has one additional independent Director.